Naalu Peruku Nalladhuna Edhuvum Thappilla: Production

-The film was reported in June 2017 when it was revealed that Karthik Raj, who had appeared in Office (2013 TV series) was making the debut in a venture produced by Alpha Studios with Crowd Funded resources along with Chennai's theatre fame Jagadeesh Kanna, Shariya and Evanshri in lead roles.
-The project, titled Naalu Peruku Nalladhuna Edhuvum Thappilla, was to be directed by Dinesh Selvaraj, while Navin (music director) and Bjorn Surrao (Debut) would score the film's music.
+The film was reported in June 2017 when it was revealed that Karthik Raj, who had appeared in Office was making the debut in a venture produced by Alpha Studios with Crowd Funded resources along with Chennai's theatre fame Jagadeesh Kanna, Shariya and Evanshri in lead roles.
+The project, titled Naalu Peruku Nalladhuna Edhuvum Thappilla, was to be directed by Dinesh Selvaraj, while Navin and Bjorn Surrao (Debut) would score the film's music.

 NPNET had been bankrolled by a group of people.
 The director of the movie Dinesh Babu Selvaraj, who worked as an assistant to Mani Ratnam from Alaipayuthey to Kadal, had turned director with Naalu Peruku Nalladhuna Edhuvum Thappilla.
 The film, which was initially titled Boomerang, later became NPNET: “It was meant to signify that karma comes to hit back at you in strange way” said the director.
 Dinesh planned to collect amounts of ₹1,000 or ₹2,000 from a lot of people and give them tickets in return, but discovered it was more feasible to get investors who would pump in ₹1 lakh each.
 He stated “in reality, it’s not such a huge amount for some.
 So we thought we’ll go ahead and take a risk.”
 His total budget came to around ₹1.25 crore.
 In fact, SPB Charan was very interested in the script.
 He asked Dinesh to wait until he got done with two other project, but, after some time, Dinesh decided to go ahead with the project by himself.
 Anirudh Ravichander sang a song which was used as a promotional track.
 The filming was completed in mid 2015.